The Perfect Summer Face Mask?

 If you’re anything like me then winter is pretty much the time to go heavy on face masks.
 Both for the (definitely necessary) added hydration, as well as for the general level of comfy cosiness they offer (is there anything better on gloomy evenings?).

-But in summer those snuggly nights in normally get traded for mojitos somewhere sunny.
-While anyone who’s ever tried to use a face mask in the heat will know the attempt mostly ends up in some sort of undignified puddle (when will I ever learn…?).
+But in summer those snuggly nights in normally get traded for mojitos somewhere sunny, while anyone who’s ever tried to use a face mask in the heat will know the attempt mostly ends up in some sort of undignified puddle (will I ever learn…?).